+Syntax --symbols libraryfile

-Syntax symbols libraryfile Parameters libraryfile The library file that the command operates on.
-See Rules for specifying a filename or directory as parameters , page 248.
-For use with iarchive Description Use this command to list all external symbols that are defined by any object file (module) in the specified library, together with the name of the object file (module) that defines it. lent), this command performs symbol table-related syntax checks d displays only errors and warnings.
-X This option is not av vailable in the IDE.
+${\it library file} \qquad {\it The library file that the command operates on.
+See \it Rules for}$ defines it.

+(module) in the specified library, together with the name of the object file (module) that on the library file and displays only errors and warnings.

+In silent mode (--silent), this command performs symbol table-related syntax checks